Bakota Bay: Physical and biogeographical characteristics

 Bakota Bay is a designated continental biogeographical region within the European Emerald network.
-It is categorized as belonging to the East European province of the European broadleaf area, and belongs to the mid-portion of the Dniester basin (upstream of Dniester Reservoir).
+It is categorized as belonging to the East European province of the European broadleaf area and belongs to the mid-portion of the Dniester basin (upstream of Dniester Reservoir).

 Wetland physical features

 The bay is located within the Volhynian-Podolian tectonic block.
-The geology of the bay is characterized by limestone, marls, sandstones, shales, as well as granites and gneisses that are overlaid with loesses.
+The geology of the bay is characterized by limestone, marl, sandstone, and shale, as well as granite and gneiss that are overlaid with loess.
 The surrounding area forms part of a gentle rolling loess plain.
 The area belongs to the West-Podolian region of West Podolian Province of the Podolian Forest-steppe zone.
-Soils are dark grey podzol, chernozems podzol, predominantly on loess rocks.
+Soils are dark grey podzol and chernozems podzol, predominantly on loess rocks.

 The bay was created in 1976 following the creation of the Dniester Reservoir on the Dniester River.
 It is 194 km long and holds a volume of 3 km3 of water.
-A buffer reservoir with a length of 17 km and a capacity of 0.031 km3 is located dowstream.
+A buffer reservoir with a length of 17 km and a capacity of 0.031 km3 is located downstream.
 The concentration of water minerals in upper Dniester varies around 205-570 mg/liter.
-The water, which is of good qualityis used to supply Kamianets-Podilskyi.
+The water, which is of good quality, is used to supply Kamianets-Podilskyi.